MicrosoftDocs/powerquery-docs/powerquery-docs/DataPrivacyFirewall.md

 ## That’s a wrap

 While there's much more that could be said on this topic, this introductory article is already long enough.
-Hopefully it’s given you a better understanding of the Firewall, and you better be able to understand and fix Firewall errors when you encounter them in the future.
+Hopefully it’s given you a better understanding of the Firewall, and will help you to understand and fix Firewall errors when you encounter them in the future.